shams-nahid/My-Daily-AWS-Study/public/Other Services/17 Amazon X-Ray.md

   - `AWS_XRAY_CONTEXT_MISSING`: default: LOG_ERROR
   - `AWS_XRAY_DAEMON_ADDRESS`: IP_ADDRESS:PORT

+### EC2 Integration

+---

+To use x-ray we need the x-ray daemon in the ec2 instance.
+We can install this manually or update the user script to install the daemon.

+Also we have to make sure the sg allow UDP of port 2000 for the x-ray daemon

 ### API

 ---

 After X-Ray collects the data, it use to combine abd summarize the trace data.

-- `GetTraceSummaries`: Can get the trace summaries
+- `GetTraceSummaries`: Can get the trace summaries, ids and annotations
 - `BatchGetTraces`: Get the full traces
 - `GetGroup`: A group resources
 - `GetServiceGraph`: Return info of which service handle the incoming request